 Mortgage Charge Offs And Qualifying For Home Loan With Charge Offs

-This BLOG On Mortgage Charge Offs And Qualifying For Home Loan With Charge Offs Was UPDATED On September 14th, 2018
+This BLOG On Mortgage Charge Offs And Qualifying For Home Loan With Charge Offs Was UPDATED And PUBLISHED On May 15th, 2020

 Can I Qualify For A FHA With Mortgage Charge Offs?

 I get so many inquiries from home buyers who had prior mortgage charge offs who were told that they do not qualify for a FHA Loan:

 - This is because the lender they went to told them that they do not qualify for a FHA Loan because they have mortgage charge offs

 - The credit report shows a balance on the charge offs

 - I hate to say this but like many other professions, not all licensed mortgage loan originators know what they are doing